-Chimeric antigen receptor T cell (CAR-T) therapy directed at CD19 produces durable remissions in the treatment of relapsed/refractory non-Hodgkin's lymphoma (NHL).
+Chimeric antigen receptor T-cell (CAR-T cell) therapy directed at CD19 produces durable remissions in the treatment of relapsed/refractory non-Hodgkin lymphoma (NHL).
 Nonetheless, many patients receiving CD19 CAR-T cells fail to respond for unknown reasons.
-To reveal changes in 4-1BB-based CD19 CAR-T cells and identify biomarkers of response, we employed single cell RNA sequencing and protein surface marker profiling of patient CAR-T cells pre- and post-infusion into NHL patients.
-At the transcriptional and protein levels, we note the evolution of CAR-T cells toward a non-proliferative, highly differentiated, and exhausted state, with an enriched exhaustion profile in CAR-T cells of patients with poor response marked by TIGIT expression.
-Utilizing in vitro and in vivo studies, we demonstrate TIGIT blockade alone improves the anti-tumor function of CAR-T cells.
-Altogether, we provide evidence of CAR-T cell dysfunction marked by TIGIT expression driving a poor response in NHL patients.
+To reveal changes in 4-1BB–based CD19 CAR-T cells and identify biomarkers of response, we used single-cell RNA sequencing and protein surface marker profiling of patient CAR-T cells pre- and postinfusion into patients with NHL.
+At the transcriptional and protein levels, we note the evolution of CAR-T cells toward a nonproliferative, highly differentiated, and exhausted state, with an enriched exhaustion profile in CAR-T cells of patients with poor response marked by TIGIT expression.
+Utilizing in vitro and in vivo studies, we demonstrate that TIGIT blockade alone improves the antitumor function of CAR-T cells.
+Altogether, we provide evidence of CAR-T cell dysfunction marked by TIGIT expression driving a poor response in patients with NHL.

 This is the first study investigating the mechanisms linked to CAR-T patient responses based on the sequential analysis of manufactured and infused CAR-T cells using single-cell RNA and protein expression data.
 Furthermore, our findings are the first to demonstrate an improvement of CAR-T cell efficacy with TIGIT inhibition alone.

 This article is highlighted in the In This Issue feature, p.
 1825